aminammar1/petcare-platform-next-fastify/README.md

 ## Acknowledgements

-Thanks to my colleague, Yacine Yousfi, for the help and collaboration on this project.
+Thanks to my colleague, Yassine Youssfi, for the help and collaboration on this project.